kicaj29/aws/SecurityAndCompliance/readme.md

 # Guard Duty

 * Intelligent threat discovery to protect AWS account
+* Threat detection service that **continuously monitors** for malicious activity and unauthorized behavior to protect your AWS accounts, workloads, and data stored in Amazon S3
 * Uses ML algorithms, anomaly detection, 3rd party data
 * One click to enable (30 days trial), no need to install software
 * Input data includes